Skip to main content

 Nonprofit Security Grant Program

-FEMA has released the 2024 Nonprofit Security Grant Program (NSGP) Notice of Funding Opportunity (NOFO).
-The deadline for the Oregon Department of Emergency Management (ODEM) is June 24, 2024.
-To help us all meet that deadline, ODEM is announcing the following program updates and deadlines.
+FEMA has released the 2024 National Security Supplemental Nonprofit Security Grant Program (NSGP) Notice of Funding Opportunity (NOFO).
+Only those non-profits organizations who do not currently have an open NSGP grant from OEM may apply.
+The deadline for the Oregon Department of Emergency Management (OEM) to apply to FEMA on behalf of non-profits is January 24, 2025.
+To help us all meet that deadline, OEM is announcing the following program updates and deadlines.

-3. All application documents will be provided to those who register and are eligible to apply.
+• All application documents, and instructions on submission to OEM, will be provided to those who register and are eligible to apply.

-4. ODEM will provide training sessions to help with the application process.
-Dates are to be determined but will be announced in early May.
+• OEM will provide training sessions to help with the application process.
+Dates are to be determined but will be announced towards the end of November.

 Required documents that will be needed to apply: